zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    Helper to set a :zeek:see:`Telemetry::Gauge` to the given `value`.

-   :g: The gauge instance.
+   :param g: The gauge instance.

-   :value: The value to set the gauge to.
+   :param value: The value to set the gauge to.

    :returns: True if the gauge value was set successfully.